Lexington, SC Medical Malpractice Attorney

 - Failing to counsel patients on proper drug usage

 No one has the right to compromise your health and safety.
-Call our Lexington, SC medical malpractice lawyers today at (803) 590-9900 so we can hold at-fault parties responsible for their negligent actions.
+Contact us online or call our Lexington, SC medical malpractice lawyers today at (803) 590-9900 so we can hold at-fault parties responsible for their negligent actions.

 $2,000,000 Wrongful Death